5 min read

 I’m more skeptical of ChatGPT’s reliability than ever Cover Image

-What it's actually doing (in its own words)
+What ChatGPT is actually doing in its own words

-The combined effect is that you can't tell at all in real time which parts of an answer are evidence-based and which are genuinely made up.
-That's the thing that's been bothering me.
-It's not that ChatGPT is dumber than I thought — it's that I can't tell when it's grounded and when it's not, and it sounds equally confident either way.
+In real life examples, I can't tell at all in real time which parts of an answer are evidence-based and which are genuinely made up.
+That's the thing that's most annoying me.
+It's not that ChatGPT is dumb.
+It's that I can't tell when it's telling the truth and when it's not, and it sounds equally confident either way.

 The receipts